umarcor/osvb/doc/intro/frameworks.rst

 The provided compile and execution plumbing is written in TCL, since it is mostly meant to be used interactively inside the built-in shell in most vendor simulators.
-Alternative installation scripts are provided by maintainers of GHDL through their :ghrepo:`vendor scripts <ghdl/ghdl/tree/master/scripts/vendors>`.
+Alternative installation scripts are provided by maintainers of GHDL through their :gh:`vendor scripts <ghdl/ghdl/tree/master/scripts/vendors>`.
 However, those are for GHDL only, not for any simulator.

 Many HDL utilities are duplicated between OSVVM and VUnit.